dnulnets/authz/README.md

 * Istio 1.17.2
 * Quarkus 3.2.0

-### Things to do
+### Things to look into
-* Caching of resource/URI mapping instead of asking Keycloak for every request.
+* Caching of uri-to-resource mapping instead of asking Keycloak for every request.
-* Error handling when a request fails for reasons such as Keycloak not respondning/down, not authorized JWT etc.
+* Better error handling when a request fails for reasons such as Keycloak not respondning/down, not authorized JWT etc.
-* Health endpoints for the server to be used by kubernetes.
-* This README with examples for setup etc.
 * Performance tuning and deployment scenarios.
 * gRPC support.

-## Setup in kubernetes
+## Setup for kubernetes

 ### External extension provider
 Istio has to be configured with the extension provider to be able to use it as a CUSTOM action.